oopshwet/Nitro-KV-DB/README.md

-# ⚡️ DynamicKV: Scalable Web-Based Key-Value Store
+# ⚡️ NitroKV: Scalable Web-Based Key-Value Store

 **A Lightweight NoSQL Engine with Adaptive Consistency and Real-Time Synchronization**

 DynamicKV began as a college DBMS project and evolved into a lightweight, high-performance NoSQL key-value store.
 Written in modern **C++17**, it features a custom-made Robin Hood Hashing-based storage engine and exposes data over HTTP via a **REST API**.

-You can run DynamicKV as a standalone binary or easily integrate it into your own services.
+You can run NitroKV as a standalone binary or easily integrate it into your own services.
 It's built for speed, scalability, and ease of use.

 ## 🚀 Key Features